It is undeniable that reading is important for a child’s development. It builds so many Read more

 There are lots of ways to build your child's vocabulary, and they don't need to be complicated.
 Vocabulary refers to the set of words that a child knows.
 Vocabulary can be split into two types: receptive vocabulary and expressive vocabulary.
 A child’s receptive vocabulary consists of the words the child understands when he/she hears or reads them.
 A child’s expressive vocabulary consists Read more

 Learning Links’ vision is a community where disadvantage and difficulties learning are no longer a barrier to a fulfilling life.
 The ‘Reading For Life Program’ is an evidence based program designed to target children in years 3-5 who are struggling and falling behind in their literacy development.
 Campbelltown Catholic Club is proud to partner with Learning Links by providing Read more

-In our free monthly newsletter you will receive, articles on children’s learning, success stories, hints & tips, latest services & programs, news, events and volunteer opportunities.
+In our free monthly eNewsletter you’ll receive interesting articles on education and learning, tips for supporting children, our latest service offerings and programs, news, events and volunteer opportunities.